bbureau12/echoBell/docs/adr/ADR-0004-vehicle-role-inference.md

 - Allow future refinement through optional, opt-in classifiers

 ## Implementation Notes
-License plate OCR candidates are further constrained by spatial heuristics.
+License plate OCR candidates are constrained using multiple conservative heuristics to reduce false positives:

+- Tokens must be associated with a detected vehicle
-A valid plate candidate must appear within the lower-middle region of a detected vehicle bounding box.
+- Tokens must appear in the lower-middle region of the vehicle bounding box
+- Tokens must occupy a plausible fraction of the vehicle area

-This reduces false positives from vehicle logos, bumper stickers, and background text while preserving robustness across vehicle types and regions.
+These spatial and size-based constraints reduce false positives from logos, decals, and background text while preserving robustness across camera distances and mounting configurations.